telstra/arduino-mkr-nb-1500-cumulocity/README.md

 # Telstra Arduino MKR NB 1500 Examples

+Note: The below examples use straight AT commands so doesnt need the Arduino MKR library which can be found here [Arduino MKRNB](https://telstradev.com/mkr)

 These sketches demonstrate how to;

 - Register an MKR NB 1500 on Cumulocity